XSPA: Crafting Imperceptible X-Shaped Sparse Adversarial Perturbations for Transferable Attacks on VLMs: Experiments

 \subsection{Experimental Setup}

-\textbf{Dataset.} Following the evaluation protocol of ITA, we select 300 images from the COCO-80 dataset \cite{lin2014_microsoft} as a unified evaluation set.
-All three tasks, namely zero-shot classification, image captioning, and visual question answering, are evaluated on the same dataset so that different attack methods can be compared under a consistent data distribution, thereby reducing the influence of dataset mismatch.
+\textbf{Dataset.} Following ITA's evaluation protocol, we select 300 images from COCO-80 \cite{lin2014_microsoft} as a unified evaluation set.
+All three tasks are evaluated on the same dataset to enable consistent comparison across attack methods.
 For zero-shot classification, we use the COCO-80 category set as the semantic label space.

 \textbf{Models.} For zero-shot classification, we evaluate four representative CLIP-style visual encoders: OpenCLIP ViT-B/16 \cite{cherti2023_openclip}, Meta-CLIP ViT-L/14 \cite{xu2024_metaclip}, EVA-CLIP ViT-G/14 \cite{sun2023_eva}, and OpenAI CLIP ViT-L/14 \cite{radford2021_learning}.
 For downstream multimodal tasks, we further evaluate six mainstream vision-language models, including LLaVA-1.5, LLaVA-1.6 \cite{liu2023_visual}, OpenFlamingo \cite{awadalla2023_openflamingo}, BLIP-2 (FlanT5XL ViT-L), BLIP-2 (FlanT5XL) \cite{li2023_blip}, and InstructBLIP (FlanT5XL) \cite{dai2023_instructblip}, in order to examine the transferability of XSPA across different model architectures and task settings.